Using the Newton-Raphson Method with Automatic Differentiation to Numerically Solve Implied Volatility of Stock Option through Binomial Model: Conclusion

 \section{Conclusion}

-In this paper, we provide a method to numerically calculate the implied volatility of European stock options.
-The method consists of two parts: the Binomial Model and a numerical method.
-The Binomial model is used to price European stock options.
-Given a data about options in the exchange market, including the price of the options, we can calculate the implied volatility by inversely solving the model to get a volatility variable pertaining to the given option price.
-Newton-Raphson method is used to solve for such volatility.
-Yet, the numerical method requires the derivative of the binomial model, which is hard and tedious to analytically or numerically determine.
-We propose to use Automatic Differentiation, which immediately can calculate the derivative of function after the function parameters are passed.
-Finally, we test the proposed method on three datasets: the generated data, the real-market dataset from 2017 to 2018, and that from 2020 to 2021.
-The results show that the method works well for the generated data, but its efficiency deceases once tested with the real-market data; yet, the result from 2017-2018 dataset is acceptable.
-We additionally provide the explanations of the issues found in testing the method with each dataset.\\ Practically, we can use the calculated implied volatility to make an interference in option trading decision as provided in.
-In addition, this method can be modified in order to numerically calculate some parameters for other asset pricing models.
-For example, this method can be applied to calculate the implied volatility for an American option which does not follow the Black-Scholes equation; yet, this kind of option can be calculated using modified binomial model.
+In this paper, we present a method to numerically calculate the implied volatility of European stock options.
+The method consists of two main components: the Binomial Model and a numerical method.
+The Binomial Model is used to price European stock options.
+Given data from the exchange market, including the price of the options, we can calculate the implied volatility by inversely solving the model to determine the volatility corresponding to the given option price.
+The Newton-Raphson method is employed to solve for this volatility.
+However, the numerical method requires the derivative of the Binomial Model, which can be challenging and tedious to determine analytically or numerically.
+We propose using Automatic Differentiation, which calculates the derivative of a function immediately after the function's parameters are provided.
+Finally, we test the proposed method on three datasets: generated data, and real-market data from 2020-2022.
+The results show that the method performs well with the generated data but its efficiency decreases when tested with real-market data.
+Additionally, we found that the proposed method converges to the root faster than the secant method.

+Practically, the calculated implied volatility can be used to inform option trading decisions.
+Moreover, this method can be adapted to numerically calculate parameters for other asset pricing models.
+For example, it can be applied to calculate the implied volatility for American options, which do not follow the Black-Scholes equation but can be evaluated using a modified Binomial Model.